fbpx

 The Sunlighten Amplify II is a mix between the Signature and mPulse in the sense that it does have heaters that emit full spectrum infrared radiation but to a lesser degree than the dedicated panels in the mPulse (as far as near and mid infrared radiation is concerned).
 In other words, you get some near and mid infrared radiation but not to the extent you get with the mPulse.

 For most people, that doesn’t make a measurable difference as far as health benefits are concerned.
-But if you want to use sauna bathing as an alternative to a regular cardio workout, or if you’re a professional athlete who wants to maximize muscle recovery, then Amplify II might be a good option.
+But if you want to use sauna bathing as an alternative to a regular cardio workout, or if you’re a professional athlete who wants to maximize muscle recovery, then the Amplify II might be a good option.

-The mPulse is Sunlighten’s signature product that has all the bells and whistles you might expect, including dedicated heaters for each of the infrared spectrum segments (near, mid and far infrared).
+The mPulse is Sunlighten’s top-of-the-line product that has all the bells and whistles you might expect, including dedicated heaters for each of the infrared spectrum segments (near, mid and far infrared).
 As a result, it offers the most health benefits, including anti-aging, collagen production, wound healing and more.

-The mPulse also features an Android-based control panel you can use to pick from any of the predefined sauna programs, watch Netflix movies or listen to your favorite music.
+And as mentioned elsewhere in this article, the mPulse also features an Android-based control panel you can use to pick from any of the predefined sauna programs, watch Netflix movies or listen to your favorite music.

 Frequently Asked Questions